 A survey of the making of the Constitution, an overview of the political, social, cultural, and economic forces that have shaped constitutional interpretations, and an in-depth analysis of the Constitutional Law of the United States through a study of cases concerning governmental powers and individual rights.
-Cross-credited with POS 4351.
+Cross-credited with POS 4351 and HIS 4351.
 Only three credit hours will be awarded for POS 4351, HIS 4351 and CRJ 4351 Fall, even years.

-Prerequisite: CRJ 1310, 1320, POS 2311, 2321 and 2350.
+Prerequisite: HIS 1310, 1320 and POS 2311 or consent of instructor.